 Our goal is to provide financial assistance through donations and fund raising activities to area breast cancer patients in need.
 We will strive to be fair and impartial in determining who receives financial assistance.

 The foundation has been established in memory of Gina, whose life touched many people with her joy and support.
-By helping other women with cancer, we honor Gina and her purpose for life.
+By helping others with breast cancer, we honor Gina and her purpose for life.

 Treatment for this disease affects the entire family, and is emotionally and financially devastating.
 My family and I discussed ways that we could keep my mother’s memory alive, as well as provide assistance to others suffering with breast cancer.
 The idea of the “Gina Quesenberry Foundation” was born, and has become a reality.